E-11-V/url2pdf/README.md

   3. once 50 pages are reached, it saves the outcome and it starts a new pdf.
 These pdfs are labeled in sequence, allowing an easy navigation between them.
 This avoids heavy, unusable pdfs in case of archiving-quality sources.
   4. It fixes an issue with the ratio of images.

-Happy to provide assistance with this (for educational purposes) for the repositories of the Bib.Vatic., El Escorial, and Bologna's Spanish Collegio.